 At Meopham Community Academy, we believe that keeping our children safe when using the amazing resources available on the World Wide Web is of the utmost importance.
 As part of our Computing curriculum all children from Foundation Stage to Year Six follow our practises detailed in our school's 'Acceptable Use of Technology' policy (link below).

-- The school Online Safety Policy links to other policies including those for Computing, Anti-Bullying and Child Protection.
+- The school Online Safety and Acceptable Use Policy links to other policies including those for Computing, Anti-Bullying and Child Protection

-- Mr Time Filewod has been appointed the Online Safety Coordinator.
+- Mr Dylan Turner (Year 3 teacher) has been appointed the Online Safety Coordinator.

-- The Online Safety Policy and its implementation will be reviewed annually.
+- The Acceptable Use of Technology Policy and its implementation will be reviewed annually.

-- The Online Safety Policy has been written by the school building on the current Kent County Council Online Safety Policy and natioanl government guidance.
+- The Acceptable Use of Technology Policy has been written by the school building on the current Kent County Council Online Safety Policy and national government guidance.